Travel Photography Gear Guide | What Gear Do I Use?

 I’ve been shooting Aerial Photography since 2015, and I absolutely love this genre as it enables you to get incredible views that you could simply dream of a few years ago.

-My brand of choice has always been DJI, market leader and a constant innovator.
+My brand of choice has always been DJI, the market leader, and a constant innovator.

 Drone: DJI Mavic 2 Pro